 Make an online brunch reservation at least two weeks in advance if you’re intent on eating at Lumi Rooftop.

 We must have passed by Augusto Lisboa’s pink wall a dozen times before we actually entered its doors.
 We never thought about going inside until friends visiting in early 2020 gave us a good report.
 Thanks Matt and Marie!

 Once we made those extra few steps, we discovered a quirky space filled with kitschy fur chairs and a striking chandelier.
 Modern tiles and jungle print decorate the walls and the floor is the same shade as as Lisbon’s vivid Pink Street.

-Brunch options skew classic but with a twist.
+Brunch options at Augusto Lisboa skew classic but with a twist.
 Bowls come topped with yogurt, oat apple pear porridge or fruit.
 Salads entice with ingredients like Portuguese cheese, green apples and bacalhau (cod).